PAMOS: A new business model for the music industry

 The Musicians Union has a similar goal, but the union is built upon a premise of competition, where one person’s gain is another person’s loss.
 God isn’t like that.
 He blesses everyone, and this model reflects the generosity of heaven.

-PAMOS (short for "Put A Musician On Stage") is a new way to accomplish the impossible: to recognize the inherent generosity of creative work in an economic system built on self-interest.
+PAMOS (short for "Put A Musician On Stage") is an attempt to confront an impossible challenge: recognizing the inherent generosity of creative work in an economic system built on self-interest.

 The idea is that musicians deserve to be paid a living wage.
 I really believe that, and I'm committed to operating that way, but I recognize that it's a radical idea.
 It goes against the way people have been thinking about money for thousands of years.